MicrosoftDocs/memdocs/memdocs/intune/fundamentals/free-trial-sign-up.md

 ## Confirm the MDM authority in Intune

-By default, the MDM authority is set when you create your free trial.
+By default, the Mobile Device Management (MDM) authority is set when you create your free trial.
 You can confirm that the MDM authority is set by using the following steps:

 1. If you're not already signed in, sign in to the Microsoft Endpoint Manager.
 2. Click **Tenant administration**.